How Does Blackjack Insurance Work?

 Should you take insurance in blackjack?

-If you want to play in the most optimal way to minimise the house edge, then according to the mathematics of blackjack insurance you should never take it.
-However, if you are at a live casino and counting cards to overcome the house edge, there are situations in which insurance may be profitable if you know that there are a lot of tens and face cards in the deck.
+That being said, if you are at a live casino and skilled at counting cards to overcome the house edge, there are situations in which insurance may be profitable if you know that there are a lot of tens and face cards in the deck.

 If you have given yourself a fixed bankroll for the day’s blackjack session (always a good idea) and want to try to prolong your time at the table, then insurance might be a good idea if you have a poor hand and would rather break even against blackjack than lose.